Alert

 4. Review and make an entitlement decision

 Review all information on the file and determine if the medical information supports the additional injury or illness entitlement.
+For possible SPI, see the Secondary psychiatric/psychological injury section.

 The additional entitlement decision has three outcomes: